Voldwyce/Project-Gaya/README.md

 # Project-Gaya
-Web modification of various designs by Codes Site
+Web modification of various designs.
 The objective of this website is for personal use and probably a Minecraft Server